tommyod/KDEpy/docs/source/literature.rst

   - A general introduction to the subject.
     Hints to the use of k-d trees for computational efficiency in section 5.2.3, and adaptive kernel density estimators in section 5.3.
-    Does not discuss algorithmic considerations.
+    Does not discuss practical algorithmic considerations.

 - Wand, M. P., and M. C. Jones. "*Kernel Smoothing.*" Chapman and Hall, 1995.

   - Not as approachable as the book by Silverman.
     Appendix D contains computational hints, where linear binning and computation by means of convolution is explained.

+- Kroese, Dirk P., Thomas Taimre, and Zdravko I. Botev.
+  "*Handbook of Monte Carlo Methods.*" 1 edition.
+Hoboken, N.J: Wiley, 2011.

+  - Some of the ideas used in the paper by Botev et al. are explained in detail here.
+    In particular, see chapter 8.5 on Kernel Density Estimation.

 Papers
 ------